yusuraraim/MSE433-Final-Project/README.md

-# Rossmann Store Sales — Sales Prediction & Staffing Decision Support
+# Rossmann Store Sales — Predicting Daily Sales to Make Smarter Staffing Decisions
 **MSE 433 Final Project | Yusur Araim | University of Waterloo**

 ---

 ## Overview

-Retail managers face a daily challenge — they have to decide how many staff to schedule without knowing exactly how busy the store will be.
-Schedule too many and you waste money on wages.
-Schedule too few and customers wait too long, which hurts the store's reputation.
-Most stores either rely on gut feeling or use the same fixed number every day, neither of which accounts for the natural variation in demand caused by promotions, holidays, day of the week, and seasonal patterns.
+Retail managers have to make a decision every day: how many staff should be scheduled?
+The problem is that they don’t actually know how busy the store will be.
+If they schedule too many people, they waste money on wages.
+If they schedule too few, customers wait longer and service gets worse.

+Most stores either rely on experience or use the same schedule every day, but that doesn’t account for things like promotions, holidays, or weekly patterns.

-This project tackles that problem using machine learning.
-Using three years of real daily sales data from Rossmann stores across Germany (2013–2015), I built a system that predicts how much a store will sell each day and then translates that prediction directly into a staffing recommendation.
-What makes this different from a standard forecasting project is the decision-making step at the end — the predictions are not just numbers, they are turned into an actionable output that a store manager could actually use.
+This project tries to solve that by using data.
+I used real sales data from Rossmann stores to predict how much a store will sell each day, and then turn that prediction into a staffing recommendation.
+The main difference from a typical forecasting project is that the output is actually usable, not just a number, but a decision.

 ---

 ## Problem Statement

-The goal is not just to predict sales accurately, but to use those predictions to answer a practical question: **how many staff should be scheduled today?** This involves two layers of decision making:
+The goal is not just to predict sales accurately, but to use those predictions to answer a practical question: how many staff should be scheduled today?
+This involves two types of decision making:

 1. Predicting the expected sales level for a given store on a given day
 2. Accounting for uncertainty — on days where the model is less confident, an extra buffer staff member is added to avoid being caught understaffed on an unexpectedly busy day